$1,661,539Average Value$1,006Average Price per Sq Ft1Home For Sale

 1/2

 The area is served by the Shoreline Unified School District, which has a B-minus rating on Niche.
-Students begin at Inverness Elementary, which has a B rating on Niche.
-They continue at West Marin Elementary School, which serves grades 2-8 and has a B-minus rating on Niche.
-Students finish up at B-rated Tomales High School, the No. 10 school in Marin County.
+Students can begin at Inverness Elementary, which has a B rating.
+They can continue on to West Marin Elementary School, which serves grades 2-8 and has a B-minus rating.
+Students finish up at B-rated Tomales High School, which has an 8:1 student to teacher ratio, and and over 94% of students graduate.
+The high school also has an active FFA program.

 Inverness School is part of the Shoreline Unified School district.